EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.calib.md

     Input  : - An AstroCatalog object containing a GAIA EDR3 catalog
     (e.g., using catsHTM).
     * ...,key,val,...
-    'CreateNewObj' - [], true, false.
-    If true, create new deep copy
-    If false, return pointer to object
-    If [] and Nargout0 then do not create new copy.
-    Otherwise, create new copy.
+    'CreateNewObj' - true|false.
+Create a new copy of the input catalog.
-    Default is [].
+    Default is true.
     Selection parameters
     'PlxLimit' - Default is 1 mas
     'PlxSNLimit' - Default is 10.